MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -ExtendedProtectionPolicy
-!!!
-Exchange Server 2010

-The ExtendedProtectionPolicy parameter specifies how you want to use Extended Protection for Authentication on this Receive connector.
-By default, this parameter is set to None.
-The ExtendedProtectionPolicy parameter may have the following values:

-- None Extended Protection for Authentication won't be used.

-- Allow Extended Protection for Authentication will be used only if the connecting host supports it.
-Otherwise, the connections will be established without Extended Protection for Authentication.

-- Require Extended Protection for Authentication will be required for all incoming connections to this Receive connector.
-If the connecting host doesn't support Extended Protection for Authentication, the connection will be rejected.

-Extended Protection for Authentication enhances the protection and handling of credentials when authenticating network connections using Integrated Windows authentication.
-Integrated Windows authentication is also known as NTLM.
-We strongly recommend that you use Extended Protection for Authentication if you're using Integrated Windows authentication.

-!!!
-Exchange Server 2013

-The ExtendedProtectionPolicy parameter specifies how Extended Protection for Authentication is implemented on this Receive connector.
-By default, this parameter is set to None.
-The ExtendedProtectionPolicy parameter may have the following values:

-- None Extended Protection for Authentication isn't used.

-- Allow Extended Protection for Authentication is used only if the connecting host supports it.
-Otherwise, connections are established without Extended Protection for Authentication.

-- Require Extended Protection for Authentication is required for all incoming connections to this Receive connector.
-If the connecting host doesn't support Extended Protection for Authentication, the connection is rejected.

-Extended Protection for Authentication enhances the protection and handling of credentials when authenticating network connections using Integrated Windows authentication.
-Integrated Windows authentication is also known as NTLM.
-We strongly recommend that you use Extended Protection for Authentication if you are using Integrated Windows authentication.

-!!!
-Exchange Server 2016

 The ExtendedProtectionPolicy parameter specifies how Extended Protection for Authentication is implemented on the Receive connector.
 Valid values are:

 - None: Extended Protection for Authentication isn't used.
 This is the default value.